 real estate is in good shape, despite warnings from observers

 TORONTO, Dec 16 (Reuters) – Sales of existing homes in

-Estate Association said on
+Estate Association said on Monday.

 The industry group for Canadian real estate agents said

 sales activity was down 0.1 percent last month from October.